EIRL: transferring the registered office

 Transfer my head office

-Secondly, it is possible to change the registered office of an EIRL during its lifetime.
+Next, it is possible to change the registered office of an EIRL during its lifetime.
 To achieve this in the best possible conditions, it is essential to follow the official procedures to the letter.

-Step #1: Update status
+Step #1: Update the articles of association.

 Step #2: Publish a transfer notice in a legal gazette

-• The transfer of the registered office must be explicitly mentioned
+• The transfer of the registered office must be explicitly mentioned.

 • RCS identification number and city of registration